kaushikthedeveloper/GeeksforGeeks-python/README.md

    : Input Explanation
    : Input <Example>
    : Output <Example>
-10. Documentation for the GeeksforGeeks page content
+10. Documentation of the GeeksforGeeks page content
 ```

+For better code understanding, please follow the [Style guide for python](https://www.python.org/dev/peps/pep-0008/) recommendations as per the Python docs.
+Also, do not forget to leave ample number of comments!!

+> “Good code is its own best documentation.
+As you’re about to add a comment, ask yourself, ‘How can I improve the code so that this comment isn’t needed?'”
+> – Steve McConnell

 **Imp :** In the code, provide [Function Annotations](https://www.python.org/dev/peps/pep-3107/) as per [PEP 3107 -- Function Annotations](https://www.python.org/dev/peps/pep-3107/) **for every parameter passed in a function**.
 Return type specification is optional.